Aprucka19/Transistor-Neural-Network-Modeler/README.md

 ![](src/test/resources/MatlabTwoLengthsPlot.jpg)

 Using the model matlab is also able to intuitively plot the output characteristics of the model in higher dimensions.
-This plot shows the corresponding id/w for and gm/id and fug given.
+This plot shows the corresponding id/w for any gm/id and fug given.
 The resulting curve covers far more points than the input simulation did.

 ![](src/test/resources/Matlab3DPlot.jpg)